rj-vinodh/Hash-Button-for-IFTTT/README.md

 ![Account info image](account.png)
 For example,the key from the url https://maker.ifttt.com/use/cAFsrJxxxxxxxxxxxx4kRI is **cAFsrJxxxxxxxxxxxx4kRI**

-    Everytime you disconnect and connect your maker your key gets changed
+    Everytime you disconnect and connect your Webhooks your key gets changed

 **PLEASE DONT SHARE YOUR KEY**